- 1 medium head cauliflower, broken into small florets

 - 3/4 cup crushed seasoned stuffing

-- Add 1 in. of water to a Dutch oven; add cauliflower and broccoli.
+- Place 1 in. of water in a Dutch oven; add cauliflower and broccoli.
 Bring to a boil.
 Reduce heat; cover and cook for 7 minutes or until tender.
-Meanwhile, in a bowl, combine the cheese, sour cream, chilies, 2 tablespoons butter, salt and pepper. drain vegetables well; gently fold in cheese mixture.
+Meanwhile, in a small bowl, combine the cheese, sour cream, chilies, 2 tablespoons butter, salt and pepper.
+Drain vegetables well; gently fold in cheese mixture.

 - Transfer to a greased 2-1/2-qt. baking dish.
 Toss stuffing and remaining butter; sprinkle over vegetables.
 Bake, uncovered, at 350° for 20-25 minutes or until heated through.
 Yield: 6-8 servings.